3db/3db/docs_src/usage/quickstart.rst

 Evaluation settings
 """""""""""""""""""
-The evaluator module is responsible for taking the output of the inference model, and returning some metrics.
+The evaluator module is responsible for taking the output of the inference model, and returning some evaluation metrics.

 By default, 3DB provides evaluators for both classification and object detection models: